Veronica Milsom: Career

 Milsom is also a playwright.
 Porky Pies (2007) was co-written with Alex Lee at the Melbourne International Comedy Festival.
 In 2014, she performed live solo shows at The Melbourne and Sydney International Comedy Festivals.
 Good Lord It’s Christmas (2016) and Parent Virgin (2019) were staged at Sydney's Giant Dwarf Theatre.

 In February 2020, Milsom announced that she would not be returning to Triple J after the birth of her second child, and would be leaving at the end of the month.
-Comedian Michael Hing replaced her on Triple J's drive-time segment, retitled Hobba & Hing, with Lewis Hobba continuing on as co-host.
+Comedian Michael Hing replaced her on Triple J's drive-time segment, retitled Hobba and Hing, with Lewis Hobba continuing on as co-host.